Skip to Content

 once in 2 weeks." —Cort, 64

-Other treatments for insomnia may include complementary and alternative
+Other treatments for insomnia may include complementary medicine.
+Two of the most popular dietary supplements used for insomnia are:

 Some people use alcohol to help them sleep, but that's not a good idea.
 At